Using functions to build a RAG agent

 Tweak the prompt

 Now, let's tweak the prompt to see if we can improve the results.
 Hit the copy icon to duplicate your prompt and start tweaking.
 You can also tweak the original prompt and save your changes there if you'd like.
-For example, you can try instructing the model to always include a Python and Typescript code snippet.
+For example, you can try instructing the model to always include a Python and TypeScript code snippet.

 Tweak prompt